Why to Read Books

 Don't read book summaries and expect to retain anything.

-Their purpose is for you to make a decision about if you should invest your time and money in reading a book.
+Their purpose is to help you decide whether to invest your time and money in reading a book.

 Here is my book list.
 It's called My Younger Self.
-I’ve read every book on this list in the last 2 years.
-In each case, I own the book.
-Underlined the book.
-Recommend the book.
-I usually have notes on these books, and those notes are generally a series of quotes that I've hand type copied from the physical book.
+I’ve read every book on this list in the last two years.
+In each case, I own the book, underline it, and recommend it.
+I usually have notes on these books, and those notes are generally a series of quotes that I've hand-typed and copied from the physical book.

-There's a lot of people out there on the Internet that hawk book summaries.
-Or Tweet threads.
-They say 'put the ideas in your own words' and outline the arguments.
-No. I don't think so.
+There are many people out there on the Internet who hawk book summaries or tweet threads.
+They say, 'Put the ideas in your own words' and outline the arguments.
+No, I don't think so.

-If it's a well-written book, summarizing it in your own words is often an exercise in repeating the argument in a more confusing way or to omit something important.
+If it's a well-written book, summarizing it in your own words is often an exercise in repeating the argument more confusingly or omitting something important.
 If you are going to write something, write a reaction.
-Write about what you are going to do differently from what you learned from the book.
+Write about what you will do differently from what you learned from the book.
 Write about the connection you made between something in the book and something you experienced within the last couple of months.
 Write about why it's important.

 Read books for a purpose for yourself

 What are you trying to achieve?
 How is that book/author going to help?
-Maybe you just want to be transported to a new reality through fiction.
-That's great too.
+Maybe you want to be transported to a new reality through fiction.
+That's great, too.

-Many book recommendation lists tell you more about the recommender than about what’s best for you.
-Particularly lists with senior people with fancy titles.
+Many book recommendation lists tell you more about the recommender than what’s best for you.
+Particularly lists of senior people with fancy titles.
 These lists are most likely what they want to be seen reading.
 It’s not a book club.
 It’s content marketing material.

-That's why my book list is called My Younger Self.
-Because it is a list of books that helped me.
-If you think there are areas of my life and experience that can help you, then this is a great list!
+That's why my book list is called My Younger Self—it is a list of books that helped me.
+If you think there are areas of my life and experience that can help you, this list is great!
 If not, maybe it isn't.

 From Declarative Statements w.56 ‘Sleeping In’